Rigidity for Patterson--Sullivan systems with applications to random walks and entropy rigidity: Introduction

 For a special type of Patterson--Sullivan measure which is of Lebesgue measure class on $\PMF$, Gadre \cite{Gadre_singular} proved the singularity of $\mathsf{m}$-stationary measure for finitely supported $\mathsf{m}$.
 Later, Gadre--Maher--Tiozzo \cite{GMT_Teichmueller} extended this result to $\mathsf{m}$ with finite first moment with respect to a word metric as well.

 To the best of our knowledge, Conjecture \ref{conj.Teich} is only known for the Lebesgue measure class.
 We also note that many subgroups of $\Mod(\Sigma)$ have limit sets with Lebesgue measure zero (e.g. handlebody groups \cite{Masur_handlebody,Kerckhoff_handlebody}), which automatically implies that the stationary measure is singular to the Lebesgue measure class.
+See (\cite{Masur_interval}, \cite[Sect.
+3.3]{KL_subgroups}) for more discussion on the nullity of limit sets.

 As an application of our generalization of Tukia's theorem, we prove Conjecture \ref{conj.Teich} for a certain class of subgroups of $\Mod(\Sigma)$, showing the singularity of $\mathsf{m}$-stationary measure and \emph{any} Busemann Patterson--Sullivan measure.
 Before presenting the theorem, we first define Patterson--Sullivan measures in this context.